Siem Reap, Cambodia

-Siem Reap is the gateway to Angkor Wat.
-Tourists and archaeology aficionados descend on the town before embarking on their Angkorian adventures.
-The daily influx of foreigners and their money has resuscitated this little backwater town into an oasis of modern (read: Western) trappings in the middle of the dust and poverty of Cambodia.
+Siem Reap was the gateway to Angkor Wat.
+Tourists and archaeology aficionados would descend on the town before embarking on their Angkorian adventures.
+The daily influx of foreigners and their money had resuscitated this little backwater town into an oasis of modern (read: Western) trappings in the middle of the dust and poverty of Cambodia.

-The town is wallowing in tourist dollars (USDs are accepted and preferred over the local currency), but it still seems the back of beyond.
-It can simply be a pit stop, but it can very well hold its own in terms of attractions.
-Siem Reap may be all these things simultaneously, but it still comes off as a charming little town seemingly unaware of its contradictions.
+The town was wallowing in tourist dollars (USDs were accepted and preferred over the local currency), but it still seemed the back of beyond.
+It started out as a pit stop, but it could very well hold its own in terms of attractions.
+Siem Reap may be all these things simultaneously, but it still came off as a charming little town seemingly unaware of its contradictions.

-Hotels of all stars and sizes abound, from swanky to dodgy.
+Hotels of all stars and sizes abounded, from swanky to dodgy.
 Typically, I booked myself in one with less of the former and more of the latter.
 Knowing nothing about the town, my travel buddy Ayee and I scoured the internet for cheap digs.
-We called several choices from the Philippines and only one receptionist gave coherent answers in English and a good deal: $12 a night for a twin bed.
+We called several choices before our trip and only one receptionist gave coherent answers in English and a good deal: $12 a night for a twin bed.

-On our second night, still overwhelmed by our Angkor experience, we wandered off to Pub Street, where narrow alleys are lined with pubs (of course) and fancy restaurants.
-Restaurants bleed into one another; you have to make sure which one you’re in.
+On our second night, still overwhelmed by our Angkor experience, we wandered off to Pub Street, where narrow alleys were lined with pubs and fancy restaurants.
+Restaurants bled into one another; we had to make sure which one we were in.
 Both local and international cuisine beckoned with flashy signs, dim lights, and restaurant barkers.
 One sign on the door of the Temple Club caught our attention: “traditional dance performances nightly.”
-We figured it would be nice to have some entertainment to go with the Khmer “special” food, called amok – a fish curry dish swimming in coconut milk with bits of chicken and carrots wrapped in banana leaf.
-It was tangy enough to run amok for, considering I’m neither fond of fish nor curry.
+We figured it would be nice to have some entertainment to go with the Khmer “special” food, called amok – fish curry swimming in coconut milk with bits of chicken and carrots, the whole dish wrapped in banana leaf.
+It was tangy enough to run amok for, considering I was neither fond of fish nor curry.

 The next day, it was time to leave.
-Thinking we would get lucky in bus arrangement as we had been in Saigon, we let the staff do the booking for us.
-A dilapidated minibus, already packed with passengers and without air-conditioning, arrived.
-We looked at one another in dismay; we would be on the road for 10 hours to Bangkok after all.
+Thinking we would get lucky in our bus arrangement as we had been in Saigon, we let the staff do the booking for us.
+A dilapidated minibus already packed with passengers stopped by our hotel.
+When Ayee asked about air-conditioning, as promised, the bus staff assured her of opened windows.
+We looked at each other in dismay; we would be on the road for 10 hours to Bangkok after all.
 Without much ado, we were herded in amid confusing chatter.
 And without baggage compartments, the sorely unhappy Caucasian tourists had their luggage blanketing the aisle.
 We had to gingerly step on between-spaces to get to our seats.